 Where possible, read about him/her in advance.

-meeting with your CAN Mentor, do your research by viewing his/her company profile
+meeting with your micro-mentor, do your research by viewing his/her company profile

 and LinkedIn profile.
 Take some time to learn about the person’s background.
 What,

 What most piques your interest about this person?

 |Consider your interests.||What do you hope to get out of this conversation?
 What do you want to learn?|

 |Determine your goals.||What would success look like for you?
 Can you articulate your goals and what you need to achieve them?|

 |Share your assumptions, needs, expectations, and limitations candidly.||Ask for feedback.
 Be open to honesty and critique.|

 |Discuss options and opportunities for learning.||Share your progress (past and current).
 Consider what additional assistance, guidance, or support might be most useful.
 Be specific.|

 Cold contacts are people with whom you have absolutely no relationship, nor contacts.
 Be professional in your e-request, and use the subject line of your email to explain briefly who you are and what you want.

 Warm contacts are people you know and people who know you through a close connection, such as the parent of your best friend.
 Warm contacts will be more likely to give you time if they have it.
 When writing a request to a warm contact, refer to your relationship in the subject line and use professional language in your email.